anoshenko/rui/README.md

 You can also use an array of []interface{} as an array of cue points.
 The elements of this array can be BackgroundGradientPoint, Color, BackgroundGradientPoint or Color text representation, and the name of the constant

-* Repeat ("repeat") - a boolean value that determines whether the gradient will repeat after the last key point.
+* Repeating ("repeating") - a boolean value that determines whether the gradient will repeat after the last key point.
 Optional parameter.
 The default is false (do not repeat)

 The linear gradient text representation is as follows: